yugabyte/yugabyte-db/docs/content/latest/develop/ecosystem-integrations/databricks.md

 showAsideToc: true
 ---

-Databricks is a cloud-based data engineering tool used for processing and transforming massive quantities of data and exploring the data through machine learning models.
+[Databricks](https://www.databricks.com/) is a cloud-based data engineering tool used for processing and transforming massive quantities of data and exploring the data through machine learning models.
 Users can achieve the full potential of combining data, ELT processes, and machine learning in a cohesive context.
-Since YugaByteDB is API-compatible with both Cassandra and PostgreSQL, you can use Yugabyte's Cassandra Connector and PostgreSQL JDBC driver to quickly get started with Databricks and Yugabyte.
+Since YugabyteDB is API-compatible with both Cassandra and PostgreSQL, you can use Yugabyte's Cassandra-compatible [YCQL](../../../quick-start/explore/ycql/) or PostgreSQL-compatible [JDBC driver](../../../reference/drivers/yugabytedb-jdbc-driver/) to quickly get started with Databricks and Yugabyte.

 The instructions on this page assume that **you have a Databricks cluster, and you want to connect it to Yugabyte using TLS** encryption in-transit.